c-kendrick/SkyFactions2/README.md

 **SkyFactions2** is a custom Java plugin developed for Spigot/Paper server environments.
 It merges the mechanics of grid-based Skyblock generation with the geopolitical, state-driven gameplay of Factions.

-This repository serves as a technical showcase of third-party API orchestration, spatial mathematics, custom data persistence, and event-driven state machines within a live Minecraft server.
+This project implements third-party API orchestration, spatial mathematics, custom data persistence, and event-driven state machines within a live Minecraft server.

 ---